SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow/Build Apps/3 Details Page/3_2 Data Connection/Readme.md

 <b>Resource ID</b> : sendtoSPA<br>
 <b>Short description</b> : Send info to SPA<br>
 <b>If your hands-on tenant URL is "lcnc-roadshow...lobby" (please look at the URL of the browser tab, where you have SAP Build open)</b><br>
-<b>Resource URL</b> : https://end-to-end-demo-lcnc-trial.integrationsuitetrial-apim.eu10.hana.ondemand.com/end-to-end-demo-lcnc/lcnc<br><br>
+<b>Resource URL</b> : https://end-to-end-demo-lcnc-trial.integrationsuitetrial-apim.eu10.hana.ondemand.com/end-to-end-demo-lcnc/lcnc<br>

-<b>if your tenant URL is "end-to-end-demo-lcnc...lobby" (please look at the URL of the browser tab, where you have SAP Build open) </b><br>
+<b>If your tenant URL is "end-to-end-demo-lcnc...lobby" (please look at the URL of the browser tab, where you have SAP Build open) </b><br>
 <b>Resource URL</b> : https://end-to-end-demo-lcnc-trial.integrationsuitetrial-apim.eu10.hana.ondemand.com/end-to-end-demo-lcnc/create<br><br>
 ![Data](Images/12.png)